shangril/crero/README.md

 Currently require PHP>=7.0

+* 20220605 Security patch.
+All versions newer than 20190418 with htmlcache option enabled must upgrade for CRITICAL issue allowing Remote Code Execution (RCE).

 * 20210711 Security patch.
-All version newer than 20200919 must upgrade to fix a security issue that affected .htaccess in /radio/e/, causing exposition of the IPs of the listeners of the radio.
+All versions newer than 20200919 must upgrade to fix a security issue that affected .htaccess in /radio/e/, causing exposition of the IPs of the listeners of the radio.
 Upgrade and make sure you have .htaccess in /radio/e/ still present and working.

 * 20180817 release : stats rewritten.
 Please note that the ancient statistics you may have gathered won't now display correctly in the new stats system.
 If you need them for future reference, please make a backup before upgrade (ie: go to your admin pannel, select, copy, and paste elsewhere)